Updated: March 25th, 2015

 For commercial (CU4CU) use - use to create items for sale such as books, logos, ceramics, mugs, posters, mobile phone covers, e-reader covers, adverts, skateboards, fashions, ceramics etc.

-200 colorful PDF shapes for use in Adobe PS and PS Elements as well as Illustrator, CorelDRAW, GIMP, Xara and others.
+200 colorful PDF vectors for use in Adobe PS and PS Elements as well as Illustrator, CorelDRAW, GIMP, Xara and others.
 Includes vector paths such as triangular, columns, jewel like, shadow and many more.

 Commercial (CU4CU) use vector graphics, all by graphicxtras.com for use to create items for sale such as books, logos, stairs, pyramids, adverts, posters, jewels, mobile phone covers and more.